Last Updated on September 16, 2024 by teamobn

 Most commercial potting soils – also known as growing mixes – contain synthetic ingredients such as chemical fertilizers and wetting agents.
 But more and more garden centers are selling organic potting soils.
 Those are a good option if you have only a few containers.

-If you need to grow more vegetables and want to keep your expenses to a minimum, you can mix your own potting soil.
+If you need to grow your vegetable garden in containers and want to keep your expenses to a minimum, you can mix your own potting soil.
 This will require some research and experimentation as there are endless variations on ingredients, ratios, and amounts you can use.

-The simplest approach is to mix equal parts of garden soil and good-quality compost.
+The simplest approach for your vegetable garden in containers is to mix equal parts of garden soil and good-quality compost.
 If the mixture stays too wet, augment your recipe with sand or perlite.
 If it dries too quickly, use more compost or peat moss.

-Much of your garden’s success will also depend on what vegetables you choose to grow.
+Much of your vegetable garden in containers’ success will also depend on what crops you choose to grow.
 We suggest that you start your organic container garden with plants that are easy, such as tomatoes, cucumber, radishes, leafy greens, and bush beans.

 There are many varieties to each of these plants.
 Consult your neighborhood nursery or farmer’s market about plants that grow well in your area.

-When planting an organic vegetable garden in the spring, you can either start with seeds or seedlings from the local garden center.
+When planting a vegetable garden in containers in the spring, you can either start with seeds or seedlings from the local garden centre.

 While seeds are inexpensive, growing vegetables from seeds may not be practical for long-season vegetables in places with short growing seasons.